Skip to contents

 #> bio11: Mean Temperature of Coldest Period

-#> bio12: Annual Precipitation
+#> bio12: Precipitation Sum

-#> bio13: Precipitation of Wettest Period
+#> bio13: Precipitation of Wettest Unit

-#> bio14: Precipitation of Driest Period
+#> bio14: Precipitation of Driest Unit

 #> bio15: Precipitation Seasonality